thu-vis/libsampling/README.md

 | *Epileptic Seizure* [16]           | 11500 | 4     |
 | *Abalone* [17]                     | 4177  | 3     |

-The projection results of the full datasets are shown in the following figure, where colors encode classes in each scatterplot.
+The projection results of the full datasets are shown in the following figure, where colors encode classes.

 ![](fig2.png)